Community Guidelines

 - Project description, including purpose, intended use of funds, and expected goal

-- Marketing materials such as flyers or posters for masjid approval
+- Marketing materials such as flyers or posters, for masjid approval

 Fundraising Rules